petyaracz/sccs_blog_post/README.md

 | other descent       |                           543|                             46|
 | patrilineal descent |                           377|                             70|

 There are more instances of allowing first cousin marriage in patrilineal societies.
+So this is a universal pattern, and Lila Abu-Lughod's explanation might hold sway in many human cultures, not only amongst Bedouin Arabs.
+(She doesn't jump to this conclusion, herself!)

 Or so it looks.

 If we map the data, we see what we already saw in the table: more gold (patrilineal) societies \[a\]llow marriage to first cousins (as opposed to \[f\]orbid it) than non-patrilineal ones, even within the 12 largest language families, shown in the figure.

-Note though that same colours and a/f values seem to cluster together, indicating regional/language family effects: groups speaking related languages / living closer together happen to tend to be either patrilineal (or not), and to have marriage to first cousins (or not).
-This is suspect -- maybe all we see is autocorrelation between group traits, not a real universal.
+Note though that same colours and a/f values seem to cluster together, indicating regional/language family effects: as it happens, groups speaking related languages / living closer together tend to be either patrilineal (or not), and to have marriage to first cousins (or not).

+This is suspect -- maybe all we see is autocorrelation between group traits, not a "real"" universal.

 ``` r
 biggest_family <- cousin %>% # we don't want to plot all data, it would be incomprehensible.